samrocketman/jervis/README.md

 of the Jenkins workspace.
 Don't forget to add `lib` to the classpath.
 This must be done before you configure your Jenkins job to execute Job DSL scripts.

+# Interactive debugging

+Groovy Console is built into the Gradle file.

+    ./gradlew console

 # License

     Copyright 2014-2016 Sam Gleske